MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 ## Using brokers

-When building applications for Windows, the recommended approach for user authentication is to use the [Web Account Manager (WAM)](./wam.md).
+The recommended approach for user authentication is to use brokers and not browsers, for example [Web Account Manager (WAM)](./wam.md) on Windows.
 WAM enables developers to provide a seamless experience in connecting their application to personal or Microsoft Entra ID accounts already connected to Windows.
-Additionally, when using WAM developers do not need to worry about manually implementing support for modern authentication flows, such as Windows Hello, or building mechanisms for token protection.
+Additionally, brokers offer improved security through token protection.

 ## Required parameters